Bernie Sanders faces feisty Democratic challenger

-Sen. Bernie Sanders, I-Vt. is one of the country's most popular political figures, but opponents hope an ongoing FBI investigation and his national ambitions could make him vulnerable at home.
+Sen. Bernie Sanders, I-Vt., is one of the country's most popular political figures, but opponents hope an continuing FBI investigation and his national ambitions could make him vulnerable at home.

 Jon Svitavsky, a homeless advocate who has never held public office, tore into Sanders for undercutting Hillary Clinton and the Democratic party during last year's presidential primaries.